Let’s Talk About Pap Smears

 Despite this, cervical cancer remains the third most common gynecological cancer in the United States, after uterine and ovarian cancer.

-We recommend women start doing pap smears at age 21, unless they have an immunodeficiency.
+It is recommended women start doing pap smears at age 21, unless they have an immunodeficiency.

 Routine pap smears for screening can be done every three years.